garvit-joshi/maui-shell/README.md

 Maui Shell is composed of two parts:

 - Cask is the shell container and elements templates, such as panels, popups, cards etc.
-- Zpace is the composer, which is the layout and places the windows /surfaces into the Cask container.
+- Zpace is the composer, which is the layout and places the windows or surfaces into the Cask container.

 # Screenshots